stevedonovan/Lake/doc/index.md

     end
     default (targets)

-Again, `default` takes a list of target objects, which have been explicitly generated in a loop over all files matching the file mask `*.c`.  `lake` provides functions like `mask` and `change_extension` to make working with files and directories easier (see [section]) but there is a more elegant way of solving the problem using `rule`:
+Again, `default` takes a list of target objects, which have been explicitly generated in a loop over all files matching the file mask `*.c`.  `lake` provides functions like `mask` and `change_extension` to make working with files and directories easier but there is a more elegant way of solving the problem using `rule`:

-    crule = rule('.c','.bak','cp $(INPUT) $(TARGET)')
+    crule = rule('.c','.bak','copy $(INPUT) $(TARGET)')
     crule '*.c'
     default (crule)

 A `lake` rule is constructed by `rule`, and the arguments are input extension, output extension, and command (as passed to `target`).
 A rule object is a factory for creating targets, and it is callable; it can be passed a target name, or a file mask.

 Note the `INPUT` variable; this is more specific than `DEPENDS` - generally a target may depend on many files, but the rule defines the input precisely as `NAME.in_ext`.
 This little lakefile shows the difference; here the target depends on two files, and `$(DEPENDS)` is always the dependencies separated by spaces.